 - □ I hereby grant permission to HCVSD to use photographs and/or videos of me in publications, news releases, social media platforms, school websites and in other communications related to the mission of HCVSD. - or - □ I hereby DO NOT grant permission to HCVSD to use photographs and/or videos of me in publications, news releases, online and in other communications related to the mission of HCVSD.

 Student's Name (PLEASE PRINT CLEARLY)

 Student's Signature

 Date

-Sign and return this student signature page to your instructor and/or building supervisor NO LATER THAN ONE WEEK AFTER START OF CLASS.
+Sign and return this page to your instructor and/or building supervisor on the first day of your class